DeviBalao/credit_risk_classification/Credit_Risk/credit_risk_analysis_report.md

   This is a Logistic Regression model with resampled data.
 The sample data has equal number of records for both possible options of the target column.
     - This model has an accuracy of 99% in predicting healthy and high-risk loans.
     - Precision of 100% and recall of 99% for healthy loans.
-    - Precision of 86% and recall of 100% for high-risk loans.
+    - Precision of 87% and recall of 100% for high-risk loans.

 ## Summary
-LogisticRegression model has higher precision in predicting both healthy and high-risk loans than the RandomOverSampler model.
-So LogisticRegression seems to be a better model of the two.
+Both the models have same accuracy and precision.
+RandomOverSampler may have overfiitted the data, so to choose one of these two models, will go with LogisticRegression model (Model 1).